-Pilot Rock is a 2.2 mile moderately trafficked out and back trail located near Hilt, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from May until October.
+Pilot Rock is a 2.2 mile moderately trafficked out and back trail located near Hilt, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is best used from May until October.

 Stopped at the rock by snow but great views along the way.